Munchappy/legal/INDEPENDENT_CONTRACTOR_POLICY.md

 - Any act of fraud, misrepresentation, or deception in connection with the use of the Platform or the performance of Contracted Services;
 - Falsification of delivery records, location data, or any other information submitted through the Platform;
-- Harassment, threatening behavior, or abusive conduct toward any Customer, Restaurant employee, or Munchappy representative;
+- Harassment, threatening behavior, abusive conduct, or any other behavior that a Customer reasonably finds disrespectful, intimidating, inappropriate, or unworthy of the Platform, whether during a delivery or otherwise in connection with the performance of Contracted Services;
 - Tampering with or theft of any Customer's order;
 - Operation of a vehicle in violation of applicable law in connection with the performance of Contracted Services;
 - Material breach of any provision of this Agreement;